 Choose options

-Delight in this German Kidney Dagger with Sheath, 16th Century.
+Delight in the German Kidney Dagger with Sheath, 16th Century.

 German kidney dagger with leather sheath, 16th century

-This stabbing weapon, which was typically used as a sidearm in addition to the sword or rapier, was very popular among knights because its tapered blade with a sharp point was ideally suited for piercing padded armour and chain mail in close combat or for piercing the gaps in the knights' plate armour in order to stab the opponent.
-Not only was it a deadly instrument, it also served as an elegant display of the bearer's wealth, and knights and wealthy citizens often carried their artistically crafted and richly decorated daggers with them as a status symbol.
+This stabbing weapon, typically used as a handheld weapon in addition to the sword or rapier, was very popular among knights because its tapered blade with a sharp point was ideal for piercing padded armor and chain mail in close combat or for piercing gaps in the plate armor of knights to stab an opponent.
+It was not only a deadly instrument but also served as an elegant display of the wielder's wealth, and wealthy knights and citizens often carried their artistically crafted and richly decorated daggers with them as a status symbol.

-The blade of this beautiful and elegant reconstruction of a 16th-century German dagger is made of EN45 spring steel, has a diamond-shaped cross-section and tapers evenly to a sharp point.
-The cutting edges are unsharpened and the tang is screwed into the end of the handle.
-The handle, with its characteristic two-lobed guard, is carved from a single piece of wood and reinforced with antiqued brass fittings: an end cap decorated with crosses and an equally ornate, downward-curving guard plate with ends shaped like rams' heads.
+The blade of this beautiful and elegant reconstruction of a 16th-century German dagger is made of EN45 spring steel, has a diamond-shaped cross-section, and tapers evenly to a sharp point.
+The cutting edges are unsharpened, and the tang is screwed into the end of the handle.
+The handle, with its characteristic two-lobed guard, is carved from a single piece of wood and reinforced with antique brass fittings: an end cap decorated with crosses and an equally ornate, downward-curving guard plate with rams' heads.

-The knight's dagger is delivered with a vegetable-tanned leather sheath, carefully sewn with a leather cord for attaching it to the belt.
-The cross and ram's head motifs, which decorate the pommel and guard, are found on the beautiful brass placemat.
+The knight's dagger comes with a vegetable-tanned leather sheath, carefully stitched with a leather cord for belt attachment.
+The cross and ram's head motifs decorating the pommel and guard are found on the beautiful brass placemat.

 This Renaissance dagger is designed as a collector's item or decorative object and is also ideal as an accessory, for example to complete your costume.